BitMob/cv.mafmadmaf.com/src/content/works/wtdt-font.md

 WTDT™ APP - Original Font Design

-After maf designed the 3 capital letters WTD for WTDT's logo (short for "What To Do Today"), he was intrigued and worked out the other 23 letters, 10 numbers and 29 common punctuation marks, as a complete typeface named after the app, WTDT.
+After maf designed the 3 capital letters WTD for WTDT's logo (short for 'What To Do Today'), he was intrigued and worked out the other 23 letters, 10 numbers and 29 common punctuation marks, as a complete typeface named after the app, WTDT.
 As extended from a logo, and includes only uppercase, the font's glyphs are shaped upon super thick and equal-width strokes, and are ruled by meticulously planned rectangles and circles, as a result of maf's love for minimalism and geometry.

 [Try this font here!](https://wtdtapp.com/wtdt-font)